ElenaBlejan/Proiect-Practic-TM/README.md

 # OrangeHRM Project

 # 1.*Introduction*
-This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, PIM Module, Submenu Add Employee, Employee list and Personal details.
+This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, **PIM** module, Submenu Add Employee, Employee list and Personal details.

 ## 1.1 Project Objective